When is the next tour taking place?

 How do I secure my place?

-If you would like to reserve a place in one of our tours, please contact us and we will send our reservation form.
-You will them send the filled-out form, along with your deposit payment of $300 to us, via check or through our PayPal account.
+If you would like to reserve a place in one of our tours, please contact us and we will send you a reservation form.
+You will then return the filled-out form to us along with a security deposit ($300 for Oaxaca and $500 for Mexico City per person), via check or through our PayPal account.
 This will hold your spot.
-The deposit is refundable if cancelled 45 days in advance, and also in the event that the tour is cancelled for external circumstances on our end.
+The deposit is refundable if cancellation is made 90 days in advance of trip and also in the event that the tour is cancelled for external circumstances on our end.

 How do I make the payments?

-Once the deposit is received and your is place secured, we ask that you pay 50% of the tour price 45 days in advance of the trip, and the remaining 50% in the weeks before the trip.
+Once the deposit is received and your is place secured, we ask that you pay the first 50% (taking into account the security deposit) 60 days in advance of trip and the remaining 50% 30 days in advance of trip.

 Can children come on the trips?